csaatechnicalarts/rust-graph-databases/public_html/content/posts/cypher_create_return/index.md

 CREATE (c1: City {name: 'Dallas', population: 1302638})
 ```

-While we've used reference variables superficially thus far, you'll see more of them once we write Cypher statements
+That's all for Cypher reference variables.
+While we've used these node labels superficially thus far, you'll see more of them once we write Cypher statements
 that use the ```MATCH``` clause.

 One final note before we close.
 A ```CREATE``` statement doesn't perform any database lookup prior to inserting any